VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Methods

-To facilitate the labeling process, we designed and built a web-based framework called VinLab and had a team of 17 experienced radiologists remotely annotate the data.
+To facilitate the labeling process, we designed and built a web-based framework called VinDr Lab and had a team of 17 experienced radiologists remotely annotate the data.
 All the radiologists participating in the labeling process were certified in diagnostic radiology and received healthcare profession certificates from the Vietnamese Ministry of Health.
-A set of 18,000 CXRs were randomly chosen from the filtered data, of which 15,000 scans serve as the training set and the rest 3,000 form the test set.
+A set of 18,000 CXRs were randomly chosen from the filtered data, of which 15,000 scans (normal: 10,606 studies, abnormal: 4394 studies) serve as the training set and the remaining 3,000 (normal: 2052 studies, abnormal: 948 studies)form the test set.
 Each sample in the training set was assigned to 3 radiologists for annotating in a blind fashion.
 Additionally, all of the participating radiologists were blinded to relevant clinical information.
-For the test set, 5 radiologists involved into a two-stage labeling process.
+For the test set, 5 radiologists were involved in a two-stage labeling process.
 During the first stage, each image was independently annotated by 3 radiologists.
 In the second stage, 2 other radiologists, who have a higher level of experience, reviewed the annotations of the 3 previous annotators and communicated with each other in order to decide the final labels.
 The disagreements among initial annotators were carefully discussed and resolved by the 2 reviewers.
 Finally, the consensus of their opinions will serve as reference ground-truth.

-Once the labeling has been completed, the labels of 18,000 CXRs were exported in JavaScript Object Notation (JSON) format.
+Once the labeling was completed, the labels of 18,000 CXRs were exported in JavaScript Object Notation (JSON) format.
 We then parsed their contents and organized the annotations in the form of a single comma-separated values (CSV) file.
 As a result, we provided a single CSV file that contains labels, bounding box coordinates, and their corresponding image IDs.
 For the training set, each sample comes with the annotations of three different radiologists.
-For the test set, we only provide with the consensus labels of the five radiologists.
+For the test set, we only provide the consensus labels of the five radiologists.
 The data characteristics, including patient demographic and the prevalence of each finding or pathology, are summarized in Table~\ref{data-characs}.
 The distribution of all labels in the training set is drawn in Figure~\ref{label-distribution}.
-We have released all images together with the labels of the training set, while the annotations of test images are retained for the purpose of public model benchmarking.
+We have released all images together with the labels of the training set and the test set.